Teacher Letter of Resignation Example

 Resignation Letter to Faculty

 Below is a sample letter of resignation that should be sent to faculty and your principal.
-Before you send a letter of this nature, you should be sure to sit down with your principal or school administrator to ensure that they have knowledge of your desire to resign and leave the education system.
+Before you send a letter of this nature, you should be sure to sit down with your principal or school administrator to ensure that they know your desire to resign and leave the education system.

 Writing and sending a resignation letter without verbal notice will catch all of your faculty members off-guard.
 And this can be a terrible way to resign.